 Every year, the L'Taken Seminars expose thousands of high school students to a variety of public policy issues, Jewish values, and advocacy skills, culminating with a day of direct advocacy with members of Congress on Capitol Hill.
-Registration opening soon for 2017-2018 season!
+Registration for 2018-2019 is now open!

-The Balfour Bricker Rabbinic Seminar and Fellowship program is designed specifically to help rabbis with their social justice work.
-This 5-day long seminar is designed to help provide the foundational skills to make rabbis more effective social justice advocactes using Jewish texts and advocacy training.
+The Balfour Brickner Rabbinic Seminar and Fellowship program is designed specifically to help clergy with their social justice work.
+This 5-day long seminar is designed to help provide the foundational skills to make rabbis more effective social justice advocates using Jewish texts and advocacy training.

 The Eisendrath Legislative Assistant Program is a year-long fellowship for recent college graduates in every aspect of the RAC's work, from policy research, coalition building, programming for youth seminars, and more.
 Applications are for the 2018-2019 class of Legislative Assistants has now closed.
 Check back in the fall of 2018 for applications for the class of 2019-2020!